Skip to content

 What type of group health plan works best for consulting firms?

-Are level-funded plans a good fit for consultants?
+Are level-funded plans a good fit for consulting firms?

 How does self-funded group health insurance work for consulting firms?